ChennoShen239/TexTemplate/README.md

-# LaTeX Template for Mathematical Notes
+# LaTeX Templates for Mathematical Notes and Homework

-A comprehensive LaTeX template designed for mathematical notes, proofs, and academic writing, with a focus on Analysis and Advanced Mathematics.
+A comprehensive collection of LaTeX templates designed for mathematical notes, homework assignments, and academic writing, with a focus on Analysis and Advanced Mathematics.
 Features beautiful theorem-like environments with consistent styling and colors.

 ## Acknowledgment